List of SSC Napoli records and statistics

 The Stadio Diego Armando Maradona, following its most recent renovations in 2018–2019.

 Società Sportiva Calcio Napoli, commonly known as SSC Napoli or simply Napoli, is an Italian professional association football club based in Naples, Campania.
 Founded in 1926, Napoli have played their home games at the Stadio Diego Armando Maradona since 1959, which was renamed from Stadio San Paolo in 2020 following the former player's death.
-Napoli are among the most successful clubs in Italian football, winning the Serie A four times, the Coppa Italia six times, the Supercoppa Italiana twice, and the UEFA Cup once.
+Napoli are among the most successful clubs in Italian football, winning the Serie A four times, the Coppa Italia six times, the Supercoppa Italiana three times, and the UEFA Cup once.
 They are the reigning 2025 Serie A champions.

-Honors
+Honours

-Napoli has won honors both domestically and abroad.
+Napoli has won honours both domestically and abroad.
 Their first trophy came in 1962 when they defeated SPAL 2–1 in the Coppa Italia.
 They won their first Serie A title in the 1986–87 season, and two seasons later they won the UEFA Cup — their only European trophy to date.
-They have since won numerous domestic honors, including the 2024–2025 Serie A title.
+They have since won numerous domestic honours, including the 2022–23 and 2024–25 Serie A titles.
 In its history, Napoli has won the following: